-The key to operational excellence lies in safety, reliability and cost management.
-Syncrude's goals include reliability and cost performance improvements through the use of structured operating, maintenance, reliability and procurement standards.
-Currently, with no significant growth projects under construction, Canadian Oil Sands and the other Syncrude Participants have directed SCL to focus on safety, reliability and performance initiatives as well as the successful stewardship of the two remaining major projects.
-The ongoing implementation of the formal systems and procedures under the MSA remains a key component of the commitment made by the Syncrude Participants to improve reliability.
+Syncrude is a large and complex operation comprising mines, extraction facilities and upgrading and utilities plants, which could be considered similar in nature to oil refineries.
+Currently, with no capacity growth projects under construction, Canadian Oil Sands and the other Syncrude Participants have directed SCL to focus on safety, reliability and cost reduction initiatives as well as the successful completion and start-up of the centrifuge pant at the Mildred Lake mine.
+The ongoing maturation of operating systems and procedures remains a key component of meeting these goals.